Travel guide

 eSIM and physical SIM at the same time — How to use both without losing your number

-Direct answer: Yes, you can have an eSIM and physical SIM active simultaneously on any Dual SIM + eSIM compatible device.
-Your usual number remains on the physical SIM, and the eSIM acts as a second line — ideal for local data when traveling without paying roaming fees or changing cards.
+In short: Yes, you can have an active eSIM and physical SIM at the same time—that's how dual SIM with eSIM works—on any compatible device.
+Your usual number stays on the physical SIM, and the eSIM acts as a second line, ideal for local data when traveling without paying for roaming or changing cards.

-The key is the word simultaneously.
+The key is the word simultaneous.
 It's not about switching between one and the other by turning off the one you're not using: both lines are active at the same time, receiving calls and messages, each with its own number.
-What is limited on most devices is mobile data usage, which can generally only go through one line at a time (although you decide this in the settings).
+What is limited on most devices is mobile data usage, which can generally only go through one line at a time (although you decide this from the settings).

 For this to work, your device needs to meet two conditions: